Brent Sikkema: Career

-Sikkema began working with art in 1971 as the director of exhibitions at Visual Studies Workshop in Rochester, New York and opened his first gallery in 1976, in the city of Boston, Massachusetts, United States.
-He was a partner in the art gallery Sikkema Jenkins & Co, which is located in the Chelsea neighborhood of New York City.
-The place was founded in 1991 by him under the name Wooster Gardens.
+Sikkema began working with art in 1971 as the director of exhibitions at Visual Studies Workshop in Rochester, New York and opened his first gallery in 1976, in the city of Boston, Massachusetts.
+He was a partner in the art gallery Sikkema Jenkins & Co, in the Chelsea neighborhood of New York City.
+It was founded in 1991 by him as Wooster Gardens.

 Death

 Sikkema died on January 15, 2024, at the age of 75, after he was stabbed to death in his Rio de Janeiro townhouse.
 Two days later, 30-year-old Alejandro Triana Prevez was arrested as a suspect.
-Sikkema sustained eighteen stab wounds, most of them to the face and chest, and $3,000 was stolen from his home.
-On February 9, Alejandro Prevez told the police that Daniel Sikkema, the victim's ex-husband, promised him 200,000 dollars to kill Brent.
+Sikkema sustained eighteen stab wounds, most of them to the face and chest, and US$3,000 was stolen from his home.
+On February 9, Prevez told the police that Daniel Sikkema, the victim's ex-husband, promised him $200,000 to kill Brent.
 According to the investigation, Daniel's motivation was the dispute over millions of dollars from Brent's estate, who was a partner in an important art gallery in New York.
-The police investigation said that Sikkema changed his will in May 2022, and his ex-husband, Daniel Garcia Carrera, the alleged mastermind behind the American's murder, was no longer the beneficiary of the inheritance.
+The police investigation said that Sikkema changed his will in May 2022, and his ex-husband, Daniel, the alleged mastermind behind the American's murder, was no longer the beneficiary.

-On March 21, Daniel Sikkema, the victim's ex-husband, was arrested for passport fraud in New York, in the United States.
+On March 21, Daniel was arrested for passport fraud in New York.

-On July 1, the FBI, the United States Federal Police, has joined the investigation into the death of gallery owner Brent Sikkema in Rio de Janeiro and conducted the crime scene investigation in Jardim Botânico, alongside American prosecutors, Brazilian police officers from the Capital Homicide Division (DH) and members of the Federal Public Ministry (MPF).
+On July 1, the FBI joined the investigation and studied the crime scene in Jardim Botânico, alongside American prosecutors, Brazilian police officers from the Capital Homicide Division (DH) and members of the Federal Public Ministry (MPF).

-On August 30, the defendants attended a hearing on the case at the Court of Justice of Rio de Janeiro.
-During the hearing, Daniel, who is speaking via video conference from the United States, asked for a Spanish translator to read the complaint.
+On August 30, the defendants attended a hearing at the Court of Justice of Rio de Janeiro.

-On February 11, 2025, the American police reported that they arrested and indicted Daniel Sikkema, accused of hiring a hitman to murder gallery owner Brent Sikkema, his ex-husband, in Rio de Janeiro.
+On February 11, 2025, the American police reported that they arrested and indicted Daniel Sikkema for the murder Brent Sikkema.

+On May 22, 2026, a federal jury in the United States convicted Daniel for ordering the murder of the gallery owner who was stabbed to death in January 2024.
+The American justice system concluded that he conspired to plan and finance the murder of Brent.